Home · faucets

 • For stubborn buildup, heat the vinegar slightly (not boiling)

-• For severe mold, use dilute bleach solution instead (wear gloves!)
+• For severe mold, use dilute bleach solution instead (wear gloves)

 4. Scrub with toothbrush while soaking — Agitate the vinegar to work into crevices